sandialabs/snl-quest/README.md

 **NOTE: The current working directory must be where ``main.py`` is located (the root of the repository).**

+### Updating QuESt
+#### Installed from executable
+Download and extract the executable package as previously.
+You can copy over your `\data\` directory to transfer your data bank to the new version.
+You can also copy over your `\quest.ini` file to migrate your QuESt settings as well.

+#### Installed from source code
+If you cloned the GitHub repository, you can execute a `git pull` command in the terminal/cmd while in the root of the QuESt directory.
+If you haven't modified any source code, there should be no conflicts.
+The master branch of the repository is reserved for release versions and is the most stable.

+If you downloaded an archive of the master branch, you can download the latest release version as if it were a fresh install.
+You can drag and drop your old data directory so that you do not have to download all the data again if you would like.
+You can also move your `/quest.ini` file to migrate your settings.

 ## Frequently Asked Questions
 <a id="faq"></a>